Greg Ellingson: Edmonton Eskimos/Elks

 Ellingson signed with Edmonton during the 2019 free agency period, after Ottawa General Manager Marcel Desjardins failed to contact him until free agency had opened, and tried to offer him less money than the previous season.
 Edmonton also signed quarterback Trevor Harris and offensive tackle SirVincent Rogers from Ottawa; Harris also had received little word from Desjardins, and had been involved in a contract dispute the previous season.
 Ellingson continued his chemistry with Harris, recording his 5th consecutive season with at least 1,000 yards receiving, to go along with 5 more scores.
 Edmonton reached the Eastern Final as a crossover team, but were defeated.
 Nevertheless, Ellingson was named a divisional All-Star, his first Western Division honours.

 Ellingson did not play in 2020 due to the cancellation of the 2020 CFL season and re-signed with Edmonton on January 30, 2021.
 He played in ten regular season games where he had 47 receptions for 687 yards and one touchdown in 2021.
 He became a free agent upon the expiry of his contract on February 8, 2022.

 Winnipeg Blue Bombers

 On February 8, 2022, it was announced that Ellingson had signed with the Winnipeg Blue Bombers to a one-year contract.
 He played and started in just eight regular season games as he dealt with injuries throughout the season, but still managed to record 38 receptions for 598 yards and three touchdowns.
 Ellingson played in both post-season games, including the 109th Grey Cup game, where he had four receptions for 46 yards, but the Blue Bombers lost to the Toronto Argonauts.
 He became a free agent on February 14, 2023.

 Montreal Alouettes

 On February 15, 2023, it was announced that Ellingson had signed a one-year contract with the Montreal Alouettes.
+He began the season on the six-game injured list due to a knee injury but eventually made his Alouettes debut in the Labour Day Classic against the BC Lions where he recorded one catch for ten yards.
+However, he again suffered a knee injury and returned to the six-game injured list for the remainder of the regular season.
+In the post-season, he was practicing with the team, but was a healthy scratch for both the East Final and 110th Grey Cup victories.
+He became a free agent upon the expiry of his contract on February 13, 2024.